ibush100/google-maps-webdriver/README.md

 # google-maps-webdriver
-google-maps-webdriver is a demo of [Webdriver Io](https://webdriver.io/) and users google maps as a demo page.
+google-maps-webdriver is a demo of [Webdriver Io](https://webdriver.io/) and uses google maps as a demo site.

 ## Architecture